 Consider Cost and Time

 Cybersecurity certification exams are not cheap.
 They can cost you a few hundred dollars to a few thousand, excluding exam preparation materials and other training courses.
 These exams also require many hours of study, so if you have a busy schedule, you may want to look into certifications that offer some flexibility with scheduling.
+However, if your goal is simply learning more about cybersecurity, you may want to consider a cybersecurity boot camp.

 Pass Cybersecurity Certifications With edX Cybersecurity Programs and Courses